 The Gibson G-45 is the perfect entry-level acoustic guitar.
 This instrument shares the J-45 silhouette, open book peghead, and Sitka spruce top with traditional X bracing.
 It’s made in the Gibson plant in Bozeman, Montana, and is very comfortable to play with.
-Whether you’re a beginner or a pro, you’ll appreciate its easy playability and affordable price.
+Whether a beginner or a pro, you’ll appreciate its easy playability and affordable price.

 The G-45’s sound is warm and rich.
 It has excellent sustain and natural reverb.
-It sounds almost electronic when run through its onboard pickup, but the instrument is equally versatile when you use an amp or an outboard mic placed near the soundhole.
+It sounds almost electronic when run through its onboard pickup, but the instrument is equally versatile when using an amp or an outboard mic near the soundhole.
 If you’re a serious bass player, the G-45 can give you that rich, resonant sound, too.
 This instrument is an excellent choice for both playing live and recording.

 R Baggs Guitar Amplifiers

 As a guitar maker and manufacturer of amplifiers, R. Baggs Electronics has long been a leader in the field of acoustic instrument amplification.
 For decades, the company has helped guitarists sound better on stage by making it possible to get the true sound of acoustic guitars.
 Sweetwater is one such store that offers a variety of LR Baggs guitar amplification systems.

 The Anthem system combines a new microphone design and the Baggs Element under-saddle pickup.
 The system has discreet controls inside the soundhole and uses the microphone as the primary sound source.
 It also features a crossover circuit that allows the Element to handle lower-frequency sounds.
 A tunable low-cut filter helps the microphone produce a more consistent sound across the frequency spectrum.
 If you’re looking for a great microphone to make a unique recording, check out the Anthem system.